 - In what ways do you like to learn the most?

 - What kinds of support do you need in your daily life to stay safe, healthy, and challenged?

 If you’re planning to go to college after your gap year, definitely apply during your senior year.
 You have all of the support and resources that your school is providing, and your friends are all going through it, too.
 It can be challenging to apply to college during your gap year if you are traveling or away from the support you’ll need.
 Note that while most colleges will allow students to defer to take a gap year, you should avoid mentioning your gap year in your application.
 You want the admissions staff to know you are serious about their school.

 If you are not admitted to a college you are excited about, you have a decision to make.
 First, you can defer from the best option to which you were admitted.
 Many students make this choice, then reapply to schools during their gap year.
 Second, you can choose not to accept admission anywhere and reapply during your gap year.
-Beware: Most deferral agreements forbid students from earning college credit during their gap years or reapplying to other schools.
+Some deferral agreements forbid students from earning college credit during their gap years or reapplying to other schools.
 A deferral is an agreement that the college will hold a spot for you with the expectation that you will actually return and take it.
 While it’s rare, students have been caught violating their deferral agreement and losing admission to both the school they deferred from and the school they were accepted to during their gap year.

 Create a List of Ideas

 The options for what you can do during your gap year are nearly limitless.
 As mentioned above, knowing what your goals are for your gap year will help you narrow down the options.
 Start by building a list of gap year ideas by answering this:

 If you could spend all day doing one thing that would leave you feeling excited, fulfilled, and ready for another day of it, what would you do?